 Ms. Lee received a J.D. from Harvard Law School in 2016, where she was an executive editor for the Harvard International Law Journal Online.
 She obtained a B.A. magna cum laude and Phi Beta Kappa from Columbia University in 2013.

-Ms. Lee is admitted to the New York Bar and is a Foreign Registered Lawyer in Hong Kong.
+Ms. Lee is admitted to the New York Bar and is a Registered Foreign Lawyer in Hong Kong.
 She is a native speaker of French and Korean and has basic knowledge of Spanish and Mandarin.

 Education